 Food Boost International Training day

-This day will focus on planning and improving exam courses in Food Preparation and Nutrition.
+This day will focus on planning and improving the teaching of food and nutrition in middle and secondary phases.
 It will be led by Louise Davies, (Food Teachers Centre), together with hosts Kimberley Law (Gems Wellington Academy) and Tracey MacLean (Dubai British School Jumeirah Park).

 Key Food Boost workshop sessions include:

-3. Re-focusing and fine tuning for 11-14 years schemes of work, lesson and teaching strategies to improve progression into exam courses
+1. Re-focusing and fine tuning for middle and secondary schemes of work, lesson and teaching strategies to improve attainment for all, achieve high standards and provide effective progression into exam courses

 What people say about our events: